sarathshyam/corejava-concepts/Readme.md

 1. **Static factory methods instead of constructors**

-    - public static method that returns the instance of a class.
+    public static method that returns the instance of a class.
 Eg ref Boolean class.

-    Pros of SFM wrto constructors
+    Pros of SFM compared to constructors
     - They have names unlike constructors, so better express the instance returned.
     - Can be useful for cases when a class needs more than one constuctor wiht a given signature.
     - No need to create new Objects each time they are invoked, so allows caching or pre-constructed objects for